jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 # Developer experience for an event-driven microservice

+Event-driven solutions are complex to implement, a lot of parts need to be considered, and I did not find any article that goes into how to do things with the last technology available to us.
+So last ...  meaning August 2021.

-In this article I will try to demonstrate a developer journey to support the implementation of an event-driven microservice that will participate in a Command Query Responsibility Segregation pattern.
+In this article I will try to propose a developer journey to support the implementation of an event-driven microservice that will participate in a Command Query Responsibility Segregation pattern using the following:

+* Quarkus 2.x with reactive messaging
+* OpenShift Pipelines, OpenShift Gitops and KAM
+* Apply Domain-Driven design methodology

 ## From Domain Driven Design...